 After I completed the tour of the lookout Boomer and I headed down the mountainside.
 Here is where things got really exciting.
 We made our way around the cattle and the “mustangs” following the heavily washboarded road down the mountain.

-As usual we were in a hurry because I, as always, plan a full day.
-In my haste I was not fully paying attention to my brake usage while driving down the road.
+As usual, we were in a hurry because I, as always, plan a full day.
+In my haste, I was not fully paying attention to my brake usage while driving down the road.
 I did notice that the truck was not stopping as well as I thought it should be.
-I figure it was probably just the steep hill and the washboards that was keeping the truck from stopping quickly.
+I figure it was probably just the steep hill and the washboards that were keeping the truck from stopping quickly.
 You can probably see where this is going, right?

 As we got back onto the pavement the brakes felt “spongey” to me.
 Still oblivious as to what was going on I finally noticed once a family of deer walked out in front of my truck.
 I was excited to take a photo of them as I had not seen any wildlife that day (the “mustangs” don’t count).
 As I pressed on the brakes the truck came to a slow stop and a large puff of blue/gray smoke surrounded the truck.
 OH CRAP were my brakes on fire?!?!?!

 I proceed to a safe spot and inspected my brakes.
-There seemed to be no fire (although I’m not sure what I would have done if they was) just a lot of brake dust and an alarming smell that surrounded the truck, filled the inside of the cab and soaked into my clothing giving me the subtle reminder that I’m a moron.
+There seemed to be no fire (although I’m not sure what I would have done if they were) just a lot of brake dust and an alarming smell that surrounded the truck filled the inside of the cab and soaked into my clothing giving me the subtle reminder that I’m a moron.
 A nice gentleman driving by saw me looking at my truck and asked if I needed any help.
-Embarrassed of what I had done I said everything was find and proceeded on my way.
-Although I am sure he could smell my hot breaks and knew I was lying
+Embarrassed of what I had done I said everything was fine and proceeded on my way.
+Although I am sure he could smell my hot breaks and knew I was lying 🙁